Last update: 2014.04.19

 I did not want to just put local storage in my compute nodes because then I have less hands-on opportunities with moving data around a virtualized environment and the design considerations around it.
 Plus, it makes it super easy to swap in and out compute nodes.

 I purchased a Synology 1812+ eight-bay network attached storage unit.
 I absolutely love this device.
-I’ve got four Western Digital 3TB Red drives and four 1.5TB disks for secondary storage.
-It is a file server for the house, media server for the home theater, VMware iSCSI target (it’s even VAAI ready!) for primary VMs, OpenVPN server, data replicator to an off-site location’s Synology DS713+ for disaster recovery purposes, and even replicates some of my data to Amazon Glacier for archival purposes.
+I’ve got six Western Digital 3TB Red drives, two Intel 240GB SSDs for read and write caching, and two eSATA 3TB disks for backups.
+It is a file server for the house, media server for the home theater, VMware iSCSI and NFS target (it’s even VAAI ready!) for primary VMs, OpenVPN server, data replicator to an off-site location’s Synology DS713+ for disaster recovery purposes, and even replicates some of my data to Amazon Glacier for archival purposes.
 This thing is incredible, and I wholeheartedly recommend that you get one of these for your home.

 My networking infrastructure is not very complex.
 I have four 24-port and one 48-port gigabit switches that I either bought or scavenged over the years.
 I have one dedicated to iSCSI storage traffic.
 I have one dedicated to management and traditional VM traffic.
 I have one that is configured for 20 VLANs that I use when working with vCloud Director, vFabric Data Director, and other packages that are designed to VLANs rather than flat networks.
 I also have two 48-port 100Mb switches that I use for all other things in the home network, such as printers, temperature monitors, game consoles, Blu-Ray players, etc.